Brutus Beefcake: Early career (1977–1984)

 Leslie began his career at the side of Terry Bollea in 1977.
 At the time, the two were billed as brothers.
 Leslie was Ed Boulder when Bollea wrestled as "Terry Boulder", and Dizzy Hogan when Bollea became "Hulk Hogan".
 In a 2000 shoot interview, he recalled his first match was a tag match with Ron Slinker, against Ox Baker and Eric the Red.
 In later years this created confusion among fans, many of whom actually believed that Leslie and Bollea were real-life brothers.
 Leslie briefly wrestled in Bill Watts' Mid-South territory and in the World Wrestling Federation (WWF) in 1980.
+In July 1984, Leslie went to the Catch Wrestling Association in Germany/Austria and unsuccessfully challenged Otto Wanz for the CWA World Heavyweight championship.